The 10 Best String Trimmers

 video play icon

 This wiki has been updated 38 times since it was first published in March of 2015.
 If you're looking to tidy up your lawn without having to resort to heavy equipment, try one of these string trimmers.
 They can get close to fences, flower beds, and walkways without damaging them.
 These weed whackers are suitable for maintaining many sizes of yards, and they come in gas and electric options with enough power for everything from tiny gardens to professional landscaping jobs.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Ego Power Plus ST1521S